jon-harper/OmniBox/docs/support/panel_mounts.md

 ### Keystone Jacks

-Keystone jacks support a variety of multimedia cables: USB, HDMI, and Ethernet, among others.
-As a result, keystone jacks offer flexibility in choosing which connectors to mount.
+These are commonly used on the front, side, or rear panels.
 A blank plate can occupy an unused jack cutout.

-These are commonly used on the front, side, or rear panels.
-Currently, designs with keystone jack cutouts exist for the front and side panels.

-Below are several common keystone jacks.

 {{ format.part_link('usb3_keystone', prefix=prefix)}}{ .md-button }